simonjaeger/OfficeDev-HOL/Word-Add-in/README.md

 # Exercises #

-#### Exercise 1.0: Create the project ####
+#### Exercise 1.1: Create the project ####
 The first thing that we need to do is to create the project itself.
-Make sure that you have installed all of the required prerequisites and Launch Visual Studio 2015.
+Make sure that you have installed all of the required prerequisites before launching Visual Studio 2015.

 1. Click **File**, **New** and finally the **Project** button.
 2. In **Templates**, select **Visual C#**, **Office/SharePoint** and then **Office Add-ins**.
 This will list the Office add-in templates, choose **Office Add-in**.
 3. Name your project **"Word-Add-in"** and click the **OK** button to continue.
    ![](https://raw.githubusercontent.com/simonjaeger/OfficeDev-HOL/master/Word-Add-in/Images/NewProject.png)
 4. Next up Visual Studio 2015 will need a bit more information about what you are going to create - in order to set up the required files.
 Your next step is to decide which type of Office add-in that you want to create.
-Depending on what you pick, your Office add-in will run in different places and Office applications.
+Depending on what you pick, your Office add-in will run in different Office applications and contexts.

-   For this hands-on lab, we will create a task pane add-in - this means that our Office add-in will run in task-pane beside the Office context (e.g. a document, spreadsheet, slide).
+   For this hands-on lab, we will create a task pane add-in - this means that our Office add-in will run in a view beside the Office context (e.g. a document, spreadsheet, slide).
 Select **Task pane** and click on **Next**.
    ![](https://raw.githubusercontent.com/simonjaeger/OfficeDev-HOL/master/Word-Add-in/Images/AddinType.png)
-5. Finally we need to choose the application.
-This means that we are defining the Office applications that our Office (taskpane) add-in can run within.
-Select **Word** and deselect everything else to create a Word add-in.
+5. Finally we need to choose the host applications.
+This means that we are defining the Office applications that our Office (task pane) add-in can run within.
+Select **Word** and deselect everything else to create a "Word-only" add-in.
 Click **Finish** to complete the wizard.
    ![](https://raw.githubusercontent.com/simonjaeger/OfficeDev-HOL/master/Word-Add-in/Images/TaskpaneAddin.png)
 6. Using the information you specified in the wizard, Visual Studio 2015 will configure your project.
 Have a look in the **Solution Explorer** and find your two new projects in the **Word-Add-In** solution.